postyou/contao-webp-bundle/README.md

 [![](https://img.shields.io/maintenance/yes/2019.svg)](https://github.com/postyou/contao-webp-bundle)
 # Contao 4 WebP Bundle

-Contao 4 Bundle to automatically replace jpg images with the webp Format, if the browser supports it.
+Contao 4 Bundle to automatically replace jpg and png images with the webp format, if the browser supports it.
+You can disable the conversion of png images in the contao settings, e.g. when there are problems with the alpha channel.

 ## Requirements